Balmoral Software

 addition table selected to minimize the associated row and column indices has R

-and C closer together than any other factor pair having the same sum
+and C closer together than any other pair having the same sum

 Subtraction: A distinct entry in the subtraction table is selected to minimize both of the associated row and column indices since the difference between the indices is fixed.
 This occurs when the row or column index is at its minimum value of 1.
 As a result, distinct entries occur in the first row and first column of the table.